akdh/ingresDocs/geospatial/datatypes/polygon/polygon.markdown

     (1 row)

-How much fencing must each owner buy to cover their property.
+How much fencing must each owner buy to cover their property (where neighbouring properties are double-fenced).

     * SELECT SUM(PERIMETER(area)), owner_id FROM properties GROUP BY owner_id;\g
     Executing . . .